-The fountain in front of the church acts as a focal point to the square.
-The designer was the popular Bernini who’s design was slated by many at the time as being impossible and unstable.
-It still stands.
+The fountain in front of the church acts as a focal point to the square, designed by the leading Baroque Architect Bernini.
+Many slated the design as being impossible and unstable: It still stands.
 The fountain depicts the four known continents of the time and their great rivers.

 The Nile is blindfolded because its source was not known at the time although popular myth has it that it expresses Bernini’s disgust for the Sant’Agnese church which was designed by his student and rival Borromini.
 The other rivers are the Danube, the Rio de la Plata (holding his hand up against the falling church?) and the Ganges.